lenchv/hive-driver/.docker/README.md

 ## Prerequisites

-You should use *nix system with pre-installed:
+You should use a *nix system with pre-installed:

 - docker